CorpAsfindes/AAA-Autonomy-Algorithms-Agency/README.md

 | **Agency** | Capacity to use technology as a tool for genuine civic participation |

 Each organization receives a composite score per dimension (scale 0–20).
 The AI engine identifies the weakest dimension and generates 3 concrete, context-specific recommendations.

 ---

+## Governance Model

+The AAA dimensions are not arbitrary scores.
+Each dimension is grounded in established frameworks of digital rights, platform accountability, and civic technology theory.
+Autonomy measures structural independence from extractive platforms.
+Algorithm measures critical awareness of how computational systems shape community decisions.
+Agency measures the capacity to translate digital tools into collective civic action.

+Scores are calculated as aggregated averages across survey responses per organization, enabling longitudinal tracking and cross-community comparison.
+The model is designed to be transparent, reproducible, and adaptable to different territorial contexts.

+---